 To give a tree its basic shape often involves pruning large branches.
 Deciding on which branches should stay and which ones should be removed can be difficult, not only because it is an irreversible action but also because it is part of deciding how the tree will look like.
 Before learning more about the techniques used for pruning Bonsai, you might want to take a look at the Bonsai progressions part of this website, where you will find examples of experienced Bonsai growers structure-pruning nursery stock.

-Overall, the early spring or late autumn is the right time to structure-prune a tree (just before and after the growth season).
-In the tree species section you can check your particular tree, a Ficus Bonsai needs different timing from a Juniper bonsai for example.
+Overall, the early spring and in some cases late autumn is the right time to structure-prune a tree (just before and after the growth season).
+In the tree species section you can check the specifics on your particular tree, a Ficus Bonsai needs different timing from a Juniper Bonsai for example.

-Pruning thick branches will result in creating ugly scars on the tree, but by using a special concave cutter you will reduce this effect significantly because of the indentation it makes when cutting off the branch (see photos 1 and 2, below).
+Pruning thick branches will result in creating ugly scars on the tree, but by using a special concave cutter you will reduce this effect significantly because of the indentation it makes when cutting off the branch.

 A healthy tree should have no problem coping with pruning up to 1/3 of the trees foliage.
 Some theories prescribe to cut/remove an equal percentage of roots after a tree has been styled.
-Most experts however agree on performing only one big maintenance per time (or even once per year).
-This would mean that you structure-prune one time and wait with repotting until the tree has fully recovered.
-More details about pruning roots can be found at the root flare page.
+Most experts however agree on performing only one big maintenance per time (or even once a year).
+This would mean that you structure-prune this spring and wait with repotting until the next spring (when the tree has fully recovered from the structure-pruning).
+More details about pruning roots can be found at the root flare (Nebari) page.

 Finally, it is advisable to seal large cuttings with wound paste, available at most (online) Bonsai shops.
 The paste protects the wounds against infections and helps the tree to heal faster.
-Using the right Bonsai tools will help significantly.
+Again, using the right Bonsai tools will help significantly.